margaretmf/margaretmf.github.io/portfolio.md

 I worked on a team of 50 volunteers using

 <br>
-(1) open data from the American Community Survey and the American Housing Survey (2) data aggregated and collected by the Enigma smoke-signals project (3) data from the National Fire Incident Reporting System and (4) Red Cross home fire preparedness and response data, to help build this tool for identifying high-risk areas in cities and towns across the United States.
+(1) open data from the American Community Survey and the American Housing Survey, (2) data aggregated and collected by the Enigma smoke-signals project, (3) data from the National Fire Incident Reporting System, and (4) Red Cross home fire preparedness and response data, to help build this tool for identifying high-risk areas in cities and towns across the United States.
 <br>